 GOALS AND OBJECTIVES FOR 2019 GROUND-TRUTHING SURVEY

-The ultimate goal of these studies is reconnaissance of the outer continental shelf of south central California for the purpose of improving regional models of seafloor (benthic) habitats, geologic hazards, and sedimentary processes.
+These studies start by conducting a reconnaissance of the outer continental shelf of south central California which is necessary for improving understanding of seafloor (benthic) habitats, geologic hazards, and sedimentary processes.
 Geophysical and geological data acquisition and interpretation methods provide baseline maps of the physiography of the region needed to assess geology and habitat, and model processes.
-The ultimate goal of the survey is to provide a regional scientific synthesis of the area using multiple data sources to develop comprehensive digital elevation models, habitat maps, and geologic maps, which are needed to address important issues associated with marine spatial planning, ecosystem assessments, geohazards, and offshore infrastructure.
+The ultimate goal of the survey is to provide a regional scientific synthesis of the area using multiple data sources to develop comprehensive digital elevation models, habitat maps, and geologic maps, and process studies which are needed to address important issues associated with marine spatial planning, ecosystem assessments, geohazards, and offshore infrastructure.

 Here, we propose a joint USGS-MBARI survey to collect ROV and piston coring data simultaneously during a 2019 survey in order to complete objectives of habitat maps, species observations, and geologic characterizations.
 Specific objectives of this study are:

-To improve the classifications for geologic and biologically-based habitat maps: Following the geophysical surveys in 2018, ROV video sampling will be conducted.
+To improve the classifications for geologic and biologically-based habitat maps: Following the geophysical surveys in 2018, ROV video observations will be conducted.
 ROV transects will be planned at selected prominent habitats along depth stratums between 500 m and 1100 m to understand fish and invertebrate associate with prominent habitat types and surficial seafloor features in the region.

-To estimate the age of structures and understand the recency of sediment transport and structural deformation: Sediment sampling with up to 10 m piston cores will be undertaken.
+To estimate the age of structures and understand the patterns of sediment transport and structural deformation: Sediment sampling with up to piston coring systems capable of collecting up to 10 m long cores will be undertaken.

 To analyze data and create joint publications, integrative mapping and modeling products: New and existing survey results will be used to update seafloor maps and to improve the resolution of near surface structure.